Richard Ellmann: Life

-Ellmann later returned to teach at Yale, and there with Charles Feidelson Jr., he edited the important anthology, The Modern Tradition.
-He earlier taught at Northwestern, and at the University of Oxford, before serving as Emory University's Robert W. Woodruff Professor from 1980 until his death.
+Ellmann later returned to teach at Yale, and there he and Charles Feidelson Jr. edited the anthology The Modern Tradition.
+He earlier taught at Northwestern and the University of Oxford before serving as Emory University's Robert W. Woodruff Professor from 1980 until his death.

-He was Goldsmiths' Professor of English Literature at Oxford University, 1970–1984, then Professor Emeritus, a fellow at New College, Oxford, Oxford, 1970–1987, and an extraordinary fellow at Wolfson College, Oxford, from 1984 until his death.
-Additionally, he was a Fellow of the British Academy.
+He was Goldsmiths' Professor of English Literature at Oxford University, 1970–1984, then Professor Emeritus, a fellow at New College, Oxford, 1970–1987, and an extraordinary fellow at Wolfson College, Oxford, from 1984 until his death.
+He was also a Fellow of the British Academy.
 In 1983 he delivered the British Academy's Sarah Tryphena Phillips Lecture in American Literature and History.

 Ellmann used his knowledge of the Irish milieu to bring together four literary luminaries in Four Dubliners: Wilde, Yeats, Joyce, and Beckett (1987), a collection of essays first delivered at the Library of Congress.

-His wife, the former Mary Donoghue (1921–1989), whom he married in 1949, was an essayist.
+His wife, the former Mary Donoghue, whom he married in 1949, was an essayist.
 The couple had three children: Stephen (b.
 1951), a South Africa constitutional scholar, Maud (b.
 1954), and Lucy (b.
-1956), the first two became academics and the third a novelist and teacher of writing.
+1956).
+The first two became academics and Lucy a novelist and writing teacher.

 Ellmann died of motor neurone disease in Oxford on May 13, 1987, at the age of 69.

-Many of his collected papers, artifacts, and ephemera were acquired by the University of Tulsa's McFarlin Library, Department of Special Collections and University Archives.
+The University of Tulsa's McFarlin Library, Department of Special Collections and University Archives, acquired many of Ellmann's collected papers, artifacts, and ephemera.
 Other manuscripts are housed in the Northwestern University's Library special collections department.

 Biographies

 Yeats

-In Yeats: The Man and the Masks, Ellmann drew on conversations with George Yeats along with thousands of pages of unpublished manuscripts to write a critical examination of the poet's life.
+In Yeats: The Man and the Masks, Ellmann drew on conversations with the poet's widow, George Yeats (the former Georgie Hyde-Lees), along with thousands of pages of unpublished manuscripts, to write a critical examination of Yeats's life.

 Joyce

-Ellmann is perhaps most well known for his literary biography of James Joyce, a revealing account of the life of one of the 20th century's most influential literary figures.
-Anthony Burgess called James Joyce "the greatest literary biography of the century."
-Edna O'Brien, the Irish novelist, remarked that "H. G. Wells said that Finnegans Wake was an immense riddle, and people find it too difficult to read.
+Ellmann is perhaps best known for his literary biography of James Joyce.
+Anthony Burgess called James Joyce "the greatest literary biography of the century".
+The Irish novelist Edna O'Brien remarked that "H. G. Wells said that Finnegans Wake was an immense riddle, and people find it too difficult to read.
 I have yet to meet anyone who has read and digested the whole of it—except perhaps my friend Richard Ellmann."
-Ellmann quotes extensively from Finnegans Wake as epigraphs in his biography of Joyce.
+Ellmann uses quotations from Finnegans Wake as epigraphs in his biography.

 Wilde

-Ellmann's biography Oscar Wilde won a Pulitzer Prize.
-In it he examined Wilde's ascent to literary prominence and his public downfall.
-Posthumously Ellmann won both a U.S. National Book Critics Circle Award in 1988 and the 1989 Pulitzer Prize for Biography.
+Ellmann completed his cradle-to-grave biography of Oscar Wilde shortly before his death.
+He was posthumously awarded both a U.S. National Book Critics Circle Award in 1988 and the 1989 Pulitzer Prize for Biography.
 The book was the basis for the 1997 film Wilde, directed by Brian Gilbert.

-It is considered to be the definitive work on the subject.
-Ray Monk, a philosopher and biographer, described Ellmann's Oscar Wilde as a "rich, fascinating biography that succeeds in understanding another person".